dmidlo/histdata.com-tools/README.md

 reports.

-For interrupted cache builds or older local source artifacts, use `histdatacom cleanup sources` to inspect removable ZIP, CSV, XLS, and XLSX files, then repeat with `--apply` when the report is expected.
+For interrupted cache builds or older local source artifacts, use `histdatacom cleanup sources` to inspect removable ZIP and CSV files, then repeat with `--apply` when the report is expected.
 The cleanup command preserves internal `.data` cache files.
 Use `histdatacom cleanup status` first when an operator needs the cache count, pending cleanup count, disk pressure, runtime state, and durable workflow status in one report.